my-language-skills/simple-metadata/doc/doc-conf-site.md

-#  Simple Metadata Site Configuration
+# Site metadata

-Simple Metadata will create Front Page box with Site Type options in Simple Metadata settings page.
+Simple Metadata will create Front Page box with Site Type options in Simple Metadata [settings](/doc-settings-site.md) page.

-## Front Page
+## Settings

-Type of Site have two options which allow the configuration of the metadata.
-Pick the one that describes better the Site :
-* WebSite
-* Blog (Selected by default)
+The top 'types' for the description of the Site, Blog and WebSite, (which are subtypes of Creative Work).
+Blog (Selected by default).

 Full description of site types and properties are available [here](/doc/doc-metadata-site.md).

-No further configuration is necessary, all the properties find the values from WordPress.

 NOTE: In a PressBooks installation, types are not available besides Book, which is activated by default.
 In a regular WP installation, Book is just possible with Simple Metadata Education.

+_No further configuration is necessary, all the properties find the values from WordPress._

+# Post types and properties

+Blog and WebSite inherits properties from both parent types (Thing and CreativeWork).

+The Site can be identified by a collection of 4 schema.org [Properties](/doc/doc-metadata-post.md).

+SM just offer properties from WordPress core fields.
+If you woud like to extend those poroperties, you must activate one of the Simple Metadata addons.

 # Screenshots
 Settings site